Health Sector Coordinating Council Cybersecurity Working Group

 2024 Priority

 The HSCC Joint Cybersecurity Working Group published on February 27, 2024 the “Health Industry Cybersecurity Strategic Plan 2024-29”, intended to coalesce the entire health sector around long term cybersecurity goals and objectives to measurably raise the level of cybersecurity preparedness and resiliency by 2029.
 The priority for 2024 is to mobilize its implementation and develop an agreed set of measurable outcomes and metrics for success.
-See: https://healthsectorcouncil.org/cyber-strategic-plan/the-plan/.
+See Health Industry Cybersecurity Strategic Plan 2024-2029.

 The CWG also will continue to focus on its strategic, policy and operational recommendations, including those contained in the Strategic Plan, through function-specific task groups involving industry and government leaders.